|

 miracle and we are always grateful when things go well!

-injury that is hampering my ability to do as much as I would like
+injury (currently in post surgical recovery) that is hampering my ability to do as much as I would like

 with the horses in general, but Magic is handled and scratched on (his

 favorite!) every day.
-He picks up his feet and has had his first
+He picks up his feet and has had several hoof

-trim.
-He has worn a halter and I will work on teaching him to lead
+trims to date.
+He wears a halter and I am working on teaching him to lead

 Magic's pedigree combines the best of many older bloodlines- hard-to- find Kennebec, old New England, old midwestern (Sweet's), Foxton, Chingadero,